bitquery/graphql-docs/docs/Use Cases/tradingview.md

 We use two functions to fetch the data.

-The **fetchMyQueryData** function uses the axios library to fetch the WETH<>USDT price from the Bitquery API.
+The **fetchMyQueryData** function uses the axios library to fetch the WETH -USDT price from the Bitquery API.

 ```react
 const fetchMyQueryData = async () => {